 - When the Guardian, Appa Ali Apsa, informs Rogol Zar that the "Circle" has turned down his suggestion towards genocide, Zaar accuses Apsa of taking bribes from the Kryptonian government.

 - Rogol Zaar believes that Earth people calls Superman "Superman" because he has them fooled.
 Apparently, it's impossible that the Kryptonian is called Superman because he is a good person who does good.

-- First-Episode Spoiler: Rogol Zaar was involved in Krypton's destruction and Jor-El asks Jon to come to travel across the galaxy with him.
+- First-Episode Twist: Rogol Zaar was involved in Krypton's destruction and Jor-El asks Jon to come to travel across the galaxy with him.
 Jon agrees, as does Lois, leaving Clark alone on Earth.

 - Foregone Conclusion: Lois and Jon are fine in Doomsday Clock, which takes place a year ahead of all other running titles.

 - Knight Templar: Rogol Zaar is a genocidal lunatic who wants to wipe out the entire Kryptonian species even at the cost of uninvolved, innocent planets.
 The best part is that Zaar deludes himself into believing his vendetta is noble.

 - Mythology Gag:

 - Looks at the third's issue cover◊ and compare with this◊.
 Looks familiar?

 - Superman mentions several Kandorians like Van-Zee and his family, Lesla-Lar and other characters that hadn't been heard of since Crisis on Infinite Earths.

 - Several streets of Metropolis are named after DC writers as Gardner Fox (one of the fathers of the Silver Age) and Mike Sekowsky (who wrote a long Supergirl run during the early 1970's).